-TRANSACTIONS CARRIED OUT BY THE MANAGEMENT STAFF
+TRANSACTIONS CARRIED OUT BY PESONS DISCHARGING MANAGERIAL RESPONSIBILITIES

-According to internal normative framework, persons holding managerial responsibilities as well as persons closely associated with them (within the meaning of Article 25 of the MAR Regulation, members of the Board of Directors and members of the BRD Executive Committee) shall notify the issuer (General Secretary /Corporate Governance) and ASF for each transaction performed on their behalf in connection with BRD's shares, BRD debt instruments or any other instruments related to the BRD issuer.
-Notifications are made promptly and no later than three business days after the transaction date, since the total volume of transactions reaches the threshold set by ASF.
+According to internal normative framework based on Regulation EU no. 596/2014 (MAR), persons discharging managerial responsibilities (as established based on MAR Regulation, BRD's Board of Directors members and Management Committee members,), as well as persons closely associated with them shall notify the Bank (General Secretary /Corporate Governance) and ASF for each transaction performed on their behalf in connection with BRD's listed shares and, when will be the case, BRD debt instruments or any other instruments related with BRD as an issuer.
+Notifications are made promptly and no later than three business days after the transaction date, since the total value of transactions, regardless buys or sells, reaches a specific threshold set by ASF.

-General Secretary /Corporate Governance ensures that the transactions notified by the persons discharging managerial responsibilities are promptly published, no later than 3 working days from the trade date, in a way which allows for a quick and non-discriminatory access to this information, in accordance with the legal provisions.
+General Secretary/Corporate Governance takes the necessary actions to ensure that the transactions notified by the persons discharging managerial responsibilities will be promptly published, no later than 2 working days from the receiving date of the above-mentioned notification, in a way allowing quick and non-discriminatory access to this information, in accordance with the legal provisions.

 The reporting requirement shall only apply when the transactions exceed the threshold set up by the Financial Supervisory Authority (equivalent of EUR 5,000).
-The threshold is calculated by summing up all transactions made within one calendar year, without compensation between sales and purchase transactions.
+The threshold is calculated by summing up all transactions made within one calendar year, without netting between sales and purchase transactions.